mre/endler.dev/content/2022/alloc/index.md

 subtitle="And How To Avoid Them"
 +++

-One of the neatest things
-about Rust is that you have _full control over memory_ and can deep-dive into optimizations at will.
+One of the neatest things about Rust is that you have _full control over memory management_ and can deep-dive into performance optimizations at will.

-In that context you might have heard of _zero-copy_ or _allocation-free_ code, alas, you might have wondered, what that really meant.
+In that context you might have heard terms like _zero-copy_ or _allocation-free_ code, alas, you might have wondered, what that really meant.

 Information on the topic is surprisingly sparse, so to save you the trouble, I decided to write down all I've learned so far.